DA3105: Conflict and Cyberspace - NPS Online

 At the end of this course, students will be able to:

-- Describe the emerging field of cyber conflict and cyber security from the social science perspective
+- Describe the emerging field of cyber conflict, cyber security, information strategy, and emerging technology from the social science perspective

-- Identify core themes and developments in the study of conflict and strategy from the cyber perspective
+- Identify core themes and developments in the study of conflict and strategy from the cyber, informational, and emerging tech perspective.

-- Critically assess contemporary security debates regarding future of cyber and information interactions and suggest a path forward
+- Critically assess contemporary security debates regarding the future of cyber, information, and emerging tech interactions and suggest a path forward.